Shiva-51/Debug/README.md

 Has both cpp17 and cpp20 debug code works for all datastructures, nested ds, everything basically.

-debug lc, just copy the code in leetcode it uses cout, others use cerr
+debug lc, just copy the code in leetcode.

+it uses cout, others use cerr